osism/release/docs/check-drift-kolla.md

 - **Fix:** remove the stale `enable_<name>` from `osism/defaults`, or migrate it to the upstream replacement; if it is an OSISM invention, add an allowlist entry with a reason.

+### Plugin: kolla_groupvars_missing

+**Enabled — a required upstream global var must be mirrored.** The add-direction mirror of `kolla_enablement_orphan`: flags an upstream kolla-ansible `group_vars/all` top-level key that OSISM never mirrored, so it is undefined in the deploy var context and aborts any role task that references it — the class behind the 2025.2 `keystone_listen_port` failure (added upstream in the uWSGI migration, never picked up by `osism/defaults`).
+Compares the **union** of upstream `group_vars/all` keys across the supported release range against everything OSISM supplies to the container's `group_vars/all`, from **both** delivery paths: `osism/defaults` `all/*.yml` (via the generics gilt overlay) **and** the rendered `container-image-kolla-ansible` `versions.yml` (`openstack_release`, `openstack_previous_release_name`, the `kolla_*_version` pins) — a var supplied only by the latter must not false-positive.
+Union across releases because one `osism/defaults` snapshot must satisfy every supported release at once (see "Release model" below); top-level keys only, compared verbatim (an Ansible var name is an exact identifier).

+    python3 src/check-drift.py --group kolla --plugin kolla_groupvars_missing

+- **Reads:** `openstack/kolla-ansible` `group_vars/all` per resolved release ref;
+  `osism/defaults` `all/*.yml`; `container-image-kolla-ansible`
+  `files/src/templates/versions.yml.j2`.
+- **Fix:** mirror the missing var into `osism/defaults` `all/*.yml` (copying upstream's definition — harmless when the service is off, correct when an environment enables it), or allowlist it with a reason if OSISM deliberately omits it.
+The most common allowlist case is a var for a service **OSISM does not ship/support at all** (never evaluated anywhere) — note this is a stronger, stable claim than "off in the base defaults", which an environment can override (metalbox enables ironic, so `enable_ironic_pxe_filter` bites there).
+Other
+  cases: a var OSISM supplies another way, or an upstream typo.

 ### Plugin: kolla_orphan_config